 In August 2015, the FASB issued ASU 2015-14, Revenue from Contracts with Customers (Topic 606).
 The amendments in this ASU defer the effective date of ASU 2014-09 for all entities by one year.
 Public business entities, certain not-for-profit entities, and certain employee benefit plans should apply the guidance in ASU 2014-09 to annual reporting periods beginning after December 15, 2017, including interim reporting periods within that reporting period.
-All other entities should apply the guidance in ASU 2014-09 to annual reporting periods beginning after December 15, 2017, and interim reporting periods beginning after December 15, 2018, and interim reporting periods within annual reporting periods beginning after December 15, 2019.
+All other entities should apply the guidance in ASU 2014-09 to annual reporting periods beginning after December 15, 2018, and interim reporting periods within annual reporting periods beginning after December 15, 2019.
 This ASU will be effective for CAF in 2018.